Flow Diagram View in CMMS Workflows: Why Visualizing Your Maintenance Process Reduces Errors

 What is a flow diagram in CMMS software?

 A flow diagram in CMMS software is a visual representation of a maintenance workflow, showing each step, decision point, and approval gate as connected boxes and arrows.
-It replaces text-based work instructions with a map that guides technicians through the correct path for every scenario, including conditional branches for different findings or outcomes.
-Most modern CMMS platforms include a drag-and-drop flow diagram builder that lets maintenance managers create and edit these diagrams without coding.
+It replaces text-based work instructions with a map that guides technicians through the correct path for every scenario.

 How does workflow visualization reduce maintenance errors?